-Countries Goods are Procured From
+Countries Which Goods are Procured From

 FPI Group has limited visibility beyond its direct suppliers and therefore, this risk assessment is based on the countries where direct suppliers are located.

-Material direct suppliers for FPI Group are based out of Canada, United States and China.
-Based on the findings of the two indices, China has been identified as a country with a risk exposure to child labour and forced labour.
+Material direct suppliers for FPI Group are based out of Canada, United States, United Kingdom, Spain, and China.
+Based on the findings of the two indices, China has been identified as a country with an inherent risk exposure to child labour and forced labour.

-Both Canada and the United States were identified in the indices as having a lower inherent risk exposure to child labour and/or forced labour.
+Canada, the United States, Spain, and the United Kingdom were identified in the indices as having a lower inherent risk exposure to child labour and/or forced labour.